maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 }
 ```

-this Perf event can be leveraged to be able to run the sampler by interrupting the CPUs every x milliseconds independently of the process running.
-Because Perf exposes user APIs, the userspace program can prepare the clock software events and attach the eBPF program to them:
+this Perf event can be leveraged to run the sampler by interrupting the CPUs every x milliseconds independently of the process running.
+Because Perf exposes user APIs, the userspace program can prepare the clock software events and attach the loaded [BPF_PROG_TYPE_PERF_EVENT](https://ebpf-docs.dylanreimerink.nl/linux/program-type/BPF_PROG_TYPE_PERF_EVENT/) eBPF program to them:

 ```go
 import (